Apply Now for 2019-20 Shomrim Programs

 - Attend pre-camping trip Shomrim Gatherings.
 The Shomrim Gatherings prepare teens to be in service and create a sense of connection before arriving at the camping trips.
-The gatherings are on weeknights, from 5–8 PM in the East Bay.
+Detail for Spring 2020 gatherings will be announced in February, 2020.

 When you come to the B’naiture Spring Camping Trip as a Shomer/et teen, you are in an honored role of someone who has completed the program and is returning as a role model.
 Your participation is important in building the community basket that holds the kids through their rite of passage.
 We will have some programming geared toward Shomrim and will also call upon the Shomrim to assist the mentors throughout the weekend.